Wanted Tunnel Hill man arrested during trespassing dispute

 According to the Catoosa County Sheriff’s Department:

-Anthony Ray Jackson, 45, of 19 Ashley Lane in Tunnel Hill was arrested Sept.
-30 on charges of public drunkenness, criminal trespass, second-degree criminal damage to property, and probation violation.
+Anthony Ray Jackson, 45, of Ashley Lane in Tunnel Hill was arrested Sept.
+30 on charges of public drunkenness, criminal trespassing, second-degree criminal damage to property, and probation violation.

 Jackson’s most recent arrest occurred after deputies were dispatched to another Tunnel Hill residence on Cottonwood Mill Road just after 2:30 p.m. on Sept.
 30 regarding a civil dispute over trespassing.